nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: Mastering the KUBECONFIG file](https://medium.com/@ahmetb/mastering-kubeconfig-4e447aa32c75)
 * [luminousmen.com: Kubernetes 101](https://luminousmen.com/post/kubernetes-101)
 * [thenewstack.io: How do applications run on kubernetes? 🌟](https://thenewstack.io/how-do-applications-run-on-kubernetes/)
-* [deepsource.io: Breaking down zero downtime deployments in Kubernetes 🌟](https://deepsource.io/blog/zero-downtime-deployment/) An in-depth analysis of deployments in Kubernete
+* [deepsource.io: Breaking down zero downtime deployments in Kubernetes 🌟](https://deepsource.io/blog/zero-downtime-deployment/) An in-depth analysis of deployments in Kubernetes
 * [ronaknathani.com: How a Kubernetes Pod Gets an IP Address 🌟](https://ronaknathani.com/blog/2020/08/how-a-kubernetes-pod-gets-an-ip-address/)
 * [eevans.co: Deconstructing Kubernetes Networking](https://eevans.co/blog/deconstructing-kubernetes-networking/)
 * [externalTrafficPolicy=local on kubernetes.
 How to preserve the source IP in kubernetes](https://blog.getambassador.io/externaltrafficpolicy-local-on-kubernetes-e66e498212f9) externalTrafficPolicy=local is an annotation on the Kubernetes service resource that can be set to preserve the client source IP.
 When it is set, the actual IP address of a client is propagated to the K8s service instead of the IP address of the node.